timothywcrane/RTFM/README.md

 # RTFM
  ![RTFM](https://github.com/timothywcrane/RTFM/blob/main/rtfm.png?raw=true)

-RTFM is a simple Bash script that creates a friggin' system manual customized just for you so you can read, search & reference it!
+RTFM is a simple Bash script that creates a friggin' system manual customized just for you to can read, search & reference.
 No more excuses.

 * This script is NOT optimized in any way for performance.